-It often requires a different approach to forge new friendships than it does to maintain old ones.
-The same holds true with customer relationships.
-By now, you may have a handle on your longtime customers’ buying history, communication preferences and shopping habits.
+Acquiring new customers often requires different strategies than maintaining existing clients.
+By now, you may have a handle on your longtime customers’ buying histories, communication preferences and shopping habits.
 Conversely, there’s a lot to learn about the new and prospective customers you’re trying to woo.

 Your CRM should be capable of supporting customer acquisition and retention efforts with equal aplomb.
-It should provide functionality for tracking new relationship through the sales funnel as well as established connections as you look to sell upgrades and add-ons as well as generally maintain the relationship.
+The software should provide functionality for tracking new relationships through the sales funnel, as well as following established connections as you look to sell upgrades and add-ons and generally maintain those relationships.

-The CRM industry has become among the largest software markets in the world, and the technology’s popularity shows no signs of slowing.
+The CRM industry has become one of the largest software markets in the world, and the technology’s popularity shows no signs of slowing.
 As the market grows, the best small business CRMs continue to expand upon and improve the features that benefit the small business community.

-The best small business CRMs can capture complex and relevant data sets, help small businesses take sophisticated collections of information, and make them actionable to drive business growth through successful interactions with both new and existing customers alike.
+The best small business CRMs can capture complex and relevant data sets, help small businesses take sophisticated collections of information, and make them actionable to drive business growth through successful interactions with both new and existing customers.

-There are a lot of CRM options out there.
-And many of them position themselves as offering additional business tools and features on top of core contact management functionality.
-But the key is to determine which CRM you'd need to conform your business to get the most out of it, and which CRM would be able to be adapted to you and the needs of your organization.
+There are a lot of CRM options, and many of them position themselves as offering business tools and features in addition to basic contact management functionality.
+But the key is to determine which CRM can adapt to the needs of your organization.

 CRM software can influence a wide range of business operations, making it a useful tool for many types of businesses.